 The promise of the Book of Mormon

 God promises that if we read the Book of Mormon with an open heart and mind, He will reveal to each of us its divinity and its truth through inspiration from the Holy Spirit.
-Some 80,000 missionaries are teaching people about this book on six continents in 107 languages—and these people are currently putting that promise to the test.
+Over 50,000 missionaries are teaching people about this book on 6 continents in 107 languages—and these people are putting that promise to the test.
 Missionaries give out copies of the Book of Mormon for free, yet millions of people count it among their most valuable possessions.
 Men and women from all over the world, from every possible background, are learning that the Book of Mormon can help us find peace and faith in this life and eternal salvation in the life to come.

 How do we have the Book of Mormon today?

 In 1823, Joseph Smith was led by an angel to the ancient records and translated them by the power of God.
-Like the ancient prophets who came before him, Joseph Smith served as God’s messenger and testified of Jesus Christ’s Atonement and of the Savior’s ability to change our lives for good.
+Like the ancient prophets who came before him, Joseph Smith served as God’s messenger and testified of Jesus Christ’s Atonement and ability to change our lives for good.

 Why is the Book of Mormon significant?